The 3rd and final PAGE call for proposals is now officially launched!

 PEP encourages applicant teams to submit proposals in English, but will accept proposals submitted in French or Spanish in cases of (justified) language barrier.

-In order to be considered - with the exception of projects involving community-based monitoring systems (see below) - applicant teams ARE REQUIRED to submit their proposal using the following template:
+In order to be considered, applicant teams ARE REQUIRED to submit their proposal using either of the following templates

 You may also refer to the following :